-- All staff on payroll, whether supervised or not are in regulated activity.
+- All staff on payroll, whether supervised or not, are in regulated activity.
 This includes cleaners and caretakers. - Enhanced DBS checks can be obtained where a post or situation meets the criteria outlined in Schedule 4 of the Safeguarding Vulnerable Groups Act 2006.
 Where reference is made to this check throughout this policy, this criteria will need to be met.
-Read the Safeguarding Vulnerable Groups Act 2006 on legislation.gov.uk. - A volunteer in the school will not be in regulated activity if they are supervised to a reasonable level in which case an enhanced DBS check with barred list check will not be required (for guidance on what is a reasonable level of supervision.
-Read Appendix F of Keeping Children Safe in Education Statutory guidance on gov.uk).
-Option The school will, however, request an enhanced DBS check for a volunteer.
-If the volunteer is unsupervised, they will be in regulated activity and will therefore be required to undertake an enhanced DBS check with barred list check. - It is an offence for the school to engage someone in regulated activity who they know has been barred by the DBS. - A person who is barred by the DBS from working in regulated activity will be breaking the law if they work ,try to work or volunteer in regulated activity.
-If a DBS certificate indicates the person is barred this should be reported to the LADO and the police and/or DBS. - If the school provides regulated activity and dismisses a member of staff or a volunteer because they have harmed, or posed a risk of harm to a child or vulnerable adult, or the school would have dismissed if they had not left, the school will refer this information to the DBS. - Police may use common law powers to provide information directly to employers in cases where this is necessary, for example to prevent harm to others.
-Where information is disclosed from the police using their common powers this will not be fed back to the candidate(s).
+Read the Safeguarding Vulnerable Groups Act 2006 on legislation.gov.uk. - A volunteer will not be in regulated activity if they are supervised to a reasonable level, in which case an enhanced DBS check with barred list check will not be required (for guidance on what is a reasonable level of supervision read Annex E of Keeping Children Safe in Education statutory guidance for schools and colleges on gov.uk).
+Option The Governing Board/Trust will, however, request an enhanced DBS check for a volunteer.
+If the volunteer is unsupervised, they will be in regulated activity and will therefore be required to undertake an enhanced DBS check with barred list check. - It is an offence for the Governing Board/Trust to engage someone in regulated activity who they know has been barred by the DBS. - A person who is barred by the DBS from working in regulated activity will be breaking the law if they work or volunteer or try to work or volunteer in regulated activity.
+If a DBS certificate indicates the person is barred this will be reported to the LADO and the police and/or DBS. - There is a legal requirement for schools to make a referral to the DBS where they remove an individual from regulated activity (or would have removed an individual had they not left), and they believe the individual has: - engaged in relevant conduct in relation to children and/or adults, and/or - satisfied the harm test in relation to children and/or vulnerable adults, and/or - been cautioned or convicted of a relevant (automatic barring either with or without the right to make representations) offence. - Police may use common law powers to provide information directly to employers in cases where this is necessary, for example to prevent harm to others.
+Where information is disclosed from the police using their common powers, this will not be fed back to the candidate(s).
 Discussions will take place and an agreement reached with the police in terms of the information that will be provided to the candidate to ensure current police investigations are not compromised.